On the complexity of the optimal transport problem with graph-structured cost: Graph-structured MOT

-Similar to Example~\ref{exa: barycenter}, we can define a MOT problem that is structured according to any graph $G=(V,E)$.
+} and constraints are given on the set $\Gamma=\{1,\dots, \ell\}$. \end{example} Similar to Example~\ref{exa: barycenter}, we can define a MOT problem that is structured according to any graph $G=(V,E)$.
 Therefore, we associate each vertex in $V$ with a marginal of the transport plan $\bB$, and each edge in $E$ with a pair-wise cost.
 That is, for the interaction between vertices $k_1$ and $k_2$ we define a cost matrix $C^{(k_1,k_2)}$, and we let $E$ be the set of all these pair-wise interactions.
 Then the graph-structured cost tensor is defined by

 Problem \eqref{eq:unregu mot} with a cost tensor of the form \eqref{eq:C_graph} is called a graph-structured MOT problem \citep{haasler2020tree, haasler2021pgm}.